 victor’s property, and by the ritual murder of those deemed guilty of

-stood as an accused in a war crimes court.
-If he did, what would
+as an accused in a war crimes court.
+If he did, what would his defence

-been aware that hundreds of thousands of 'non-combatants' -- the old and
+hundreds of thousands of ‘non-combatants’ – the old and sick, mothers

 Chains of command, the essence of hierarchical, bureaucratic authority,